-AOSM is a combined team of sports doctors, orthopaedic surgeons and physiotherapists, so we cover all musculoskeletal and sports conditions – ranging from acute injuries and fractures, to chronic degenerative joint conditions,across all age ranges from children to mature adults.
+AOSM is a combined team of sports doctors and orthopaedic surgeons , so we cover all musculoskeletal and sports conditions – ranging from acute injuries and fractures, to chronic degenerative joint conditions,across all age ranges from children to mature adults.

 AOSM can assess and manage the full spectrum of sporting injuries and conditions on-site, and can arrange surgical assessment, when needed.
 For example, our surgeons can assist with complex fractures and ligament injuries, or for degenerative conditions that have gone beyond conservative management.